peteroupc/peteroupc.github.io/randomfunc.md

 This section defines a method, namely `RNDRANGEMinMaxExc(a, b)`, to generate independent "uniform" random real numbers in the open interval (`a`, `b`).[^59]

-The sections that follow show how this method can be implemented for fixed-point, rational, and floating-point numbers.
-Other formats for random real numbers include [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html) and "constructive reals" or "recursive reals" (Boehm 2020)[^60].
+The section shows how this method can be implemented for fixed-point, rational, and floating-point numbers.
+However, all three formats use a predetermined and fixed precision.
+Other formats for random real numbers don't have this limitation and include [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html) and "constructive reals" or "recursive reals" (Boehm 2020)[^60].

 <a id=For_Fixed_Point_Number_Formats></a>
 #### For Fixed-Point Number Formats